StackStorm/st2contrib/packs/hpe-icsp/README.md

 # HPE Insight Control Server Provisioning Integration Pack

-Pack to communicate with HPE's Insight Control Server Provisioning Application.
+Pack to communicate with HPE Insight Control Server Provisioning Application.
 Allows for the assignment of buildplans to stream OS Installations

 ## Connection Configuration